WORLD TOILET DAY.

-Most public schools and other community spaces like health centres, motor parks, markets, religious and event centres in the suburbs of Nigeria revealed the decadence and stark reality of not having access to a toilet.
-52% of these schools lack basic toilet facilities that hygienically separate human excreta from human contact; the unsafe structure that served as the toilet is either under lock because there is no water to maintain it or abandoned due to its dilapidated status.
-And as a result of this, the students resort to using an open field, uncompleted buildings, farmlands or bush to relieve themselves not minding the dangers of open defecation because they are left with no choice.
+Observations from most public schools and other community spaces like health centres, motor parks, markets, religious and event centres in the suburbs of Nigeria revealed the decadence and stark reality of not having access to a toilet.
+52% of these schools lack basic toilet facilities that hygienically separate human excreta from human contact; the unsafe structure that served as the toilet is either under lock because there is no water to maintain it or abandoned due to its dilapidated state.
+As a result of this, students resort to using open fields, uncompleted buildings, farmlands or bush to relieve themselves not minding the dangers of open defecation because they are left with no choice.

 On World Food Day, people around the world promote awareness and take action for those who suffer from hunger and declare their commitment to eradicate global hunger.
 Food, like water, is invaluable and life-sustaining.
 But have we given a thought to what happens when we eat or feed people but there is no access to a convenience to answer nature’s call?
 What happens when our children use their playground as a toilet because there is no toilet at home?

 Open defecation comes with many risks and negative impacts, amongst which is its contribution to global hunger.
 This inextricable link between open defecation and hunger is common but rarely recognized.
 Families living in areas where open defecation is widely practiced usually face a high incidence of water-borne diseases, especially amongst the children.
-These outbreaks of water-borne diseases eat deep into the nutritional health and pockets of families.
+These outbreaks of water-borne diseases have adverse effects on health and eat deep into the pockets of families.
 The little income they have is spent on medical bills.
 For such families, hunger and starvation are always close allies.

 The practice of open defecation has been a menace and a clog in the wheel of development in Nigeria.
 It hampers economic growth and also infringes on people’s privacy and dignity.
-Almost one in five Nigerians around 40 million people defecates in open areas, a figure which places Nigeria as the Open Defecation Capital of Africa and only ranked second globally, behind India as the country with the highest number of people practising open defecation.
+One out of 5 Nigerians, around 40 million people defecate in open areas, a figure which places Nigeria as the Open Defecation Capital of Africa and only ranked second globally, behind India as the country with the highest number of people practising open defecation.
 This demeaning reality prompted the government to declare a state-of-emergency in Nigeria’s Water, Sanitation and Hygiene (WASH) sector, in November 2018.
 While the Nigeria sanitation status should be of deep concern to decision-makers, it amounts to a full-blown crisis for those directly affected, which according to former UN Deputy Secretary-General, Jan Eliasson, called their plight a silent disaster that reflects the extreme poverty and huge inequalities in the world today.

 To address this sanitation crisis, the Government has taken some bold steps; one of which is the recent introduction of the “Clean Nigeria: Use the Toilet” campaign.
 The campaign is aimed at coordinating interventions to end open defecation in Nigeria by 2025.
 The robust citizen-led campaign is multispectral and can only be effectively implemented through a concerted effort of all key stakeholders in the WASH Sector.